DeepakMandaltheory/Web-Scraping-of-Wikipedia-Using-Selenium-in-python/README.md

-# Scraping Wikipedia Using Selenium in python
+# Scraping Wikipedia Using Selenium in Python